nathfavour/autocommiter/README.md

 - Generate a commit message and insert it into the SCM commit input.
 - Status bar button (🪄) to trigger message generation.
 - Small toolbar action in the Source Control view title for quick access.
+- **Try Copilot first**: Uses GitHub Copilot's built-in commit message generation if available.
+- **Intelligent API fallback**: When Copilot isn't available, uses GitHub Models API with automatic model detection and selection.
+- **Model selection UI**: Choose from available models with one-time or persistent selection.
+- **Automatic model caching**: Caches available models for fast model selection without extra network calls.
 - Lightweight prototype generator with a clear hook to add LLM/GitHub/Copilot integrations.

 ## Usage

+### Basic Usage

 1. Open a repository in VS Code and make some changes (staged or unstaged).
 2. Open the Source Control view (Ctrl+Shift+G / Cmd+Shift+G).
 3. Click the status bar wand (right side) or the wand in the Source Control view title to generate a commit message.
 4. The generated message will be inserted into the SCM commit input if VS Code's built-in Git extension is available.
-Otherwise it will be copied to the clipboard and you can paste it manually.

-Tip: The current generator is a simple placeholder; see "Extending the generator" below to connect to an LLM or GitHub/Copilot.
+### With GitHub Models API

+When Copilot is not available, the extension can use the GitHub Models API to generate commit messages:

+1. **First time setup**: The extension will prompt you for a GitHub API token (stored securely in VS Code).
+2. **Model selection**: On first API usage, you'll be prompted to select a model.
+Choose one of:
+   - `gpt-4o-mini` (fast and cost-effective, default)
+   - `gpt-4o` (high quality)
+   - `Meta-Llama-3.1-70B-Instruct` or other open models
+   - Other available models in GitHub Models catalog

+3. **Save your choice**: After selecting, you can:
+   - **Use for this commit only**: Model selection won't persist.
+   - **Save as default**: Your choice will be remembered and used for all future commits (unless changed in settings).

+### Configuration

+Open VS Code Settings and search for "Autocommiter" to find:

+- **`autocommiter.selectedModel`**: Set your default AI model (e.g., `gpt-4o-mini`, `gpt-4o`, `Meta-Llama-3.1-70B-Instruct`)
+- **`autocommiter.autoUpdateModels`**: Auto-refresh available models from the API (default: `true`)
+- **`autocommiter.updateGitignore`** (optional): Automatically update `.gitignore` to protect sensitive files (default: `false`)
+- **`autocommiter.gitignorePatterns`** (optional): Patterns to add to `.gitignore` when protection is enabled

 ## Development